LPCIC/elpi/INCOMPATIBILITIES.md

 Known incompatibilities with Teyjus
 ===================================

-This file tries to summarise known incompatibilities between Elpi and Teyjus.
+This file tries to summarize known incompatibilities between Elpi and Teyjus.

 # Semantics